 3.10 Many village residents make little or no use of the village's amenities.
-Usage of the village hall either often or very often is marked, but few use the allotments.
-The implication here is that many people do not require such amenities for their lifestyle in Drinkstone.
+However, usage of the village hall either often or very often is marked.
 Almost nine respondents in ten gave no answer to questions concerning difficult access either to a GP or to a school, implying that such difficulties are largely absent.